mengrui-song/tablecheck-ruby-take-home/README.md

 docker compose build app
 ```

-**Note:** Products will automatically import from `data/inventory.csv` on startup.
-If CSV has different quantities/prices than database, existing products will be updated.
+**Note:** Products are automatically imported from `data/inventory.csv` during startup.
+If the CSV contains different quantities or prices than those in the database, existing products will be updated accordingly.

-**Import the csv manually:**
+**Manual CSV import:**

+To manually import or refresh product data:

 ```bash
 docker compose exec app rails products:import
 ```